 error: aborting due to previous error

-Now that we’ve explored how variable bindings work, let’s look at some more data types of values that we can bind variables to.
+Now that we’ve explored how variables work, let’s look at more data types they can have.

 Data Types

-Every value in Rust is of a certain type, which tells Rust what kind of data is being given so it knows how to work with that data.
-In this section, we’ll look at a number of types built into the language itself andsplit into two subsets: scalar and compound.
+Every value in Rust is of a certain type, which tells Rust what kind of data is being specified so it knows how to work with that data.
+In this section, we’ll look at a number of types that are built into the language.
+We split the types into two subsets: scalar and compound.

-Something to keep in mind throughout this section: Rust is a statically typed language, which means that it must know the types of all bindings at compile time.
-The compiler can usually infer what type we want to use based on the value and how we use it.
-In cases when many types are possible, such as when we converted a String to a numeric type using parse in Chapter 2, we must add a type annotation, like this:
+Throughout this section, keep in mind that Rust is a statically typed language, which means that it must know the types of all bindings at compile time.
+The compiler can usually infer what type you want to use based on the value and how you use it.
+In cases when many types are possible, such as when we converted a String to a numeric type using parse in Chapter 2, you must add a type annotation, like this:

 let guess: u32 = "42".parse().unwrap();

-If we don’t put the type annotation here, Rust will give us this error that means the compiler needs more information from us to know which possible type we want:
+If you don’t add the type annotation here, Rust will display the following error, which means the compiler needs more information from you to know which possible type you want to use:

 error: unable to infer enough type information about `_`; type annotations or